 - Use of the Interactive Screening Program, an e-mail providing students struggling with a brief screening and opportunity to connect virtually with a CSU counselor.

 - Addressing barriers to accessing services for targeted populations.

-- Providing advanced tools, such as YOU@CSU, for students to access resources and screenings through confidential, online channels.
+- Providing advanced tools, such as YOU@CSU, SilverCloud and Nod for students to access resources, build skills, and complete screenings through confidential, online channels.

 - Notice and Respond suicide prevention training, suicide risk training for campus media, suicide risk environmental scans and protocols, and postvention.